jesslam948/Pages-Profile/index.md

 ### Experience
 #### Research
-I have been involved in research with Professor Adalbert Gerald Soosai Raj since my 1st year of university!
+**Security Education Research**: I have been involved in research with Professor Adalbert Gerald Soosai Raj since my 1st year of university!
 We are researching the quality of security education in undergraduate computer science curriculum.
 Currently, we are examining introductory computer systems courses since these are mid-level courses we believe are most suitable for introducing students to security concepts such as *buffer overflow*
 - Published in ACM ICER 2020: [link](https://dl.acm.org/doi/10.1145/3372782.3406266)
 - Publishing in ACM SIGSCE TS 2021: link to be updated...

+**ERSP - Side Channel Attacks Research**: As a part of the Early Research Scholars Program at UCSD, I am learning how to conduct security research.
+My group is specifically focusing on a type of security attack technique called side channel attacks and are working this quarter to create a tool that can detect whether or not a victim program is susceptible to a specific type of side channel attack.

 #### Internship
 **Summer 2020**: I interned under the High Performance Computing division at Los Alamos National Laboratory (LANL).
 I specifically studied a remote storage access protocol and learned a lot about storage and file systems!